stackitcloud/terraform-provider-stackit/docs/index.md

 - `dremio_custom_endpoint` (String) Custom endpoint for the Dremio service
 - `edgecloud_custom_endpoint` (String) Custom endpoint for the Edge Cloud service
 - `enable_beta_resources` (Boolean) Enable beta resources.
 Default is false.
 - `experiments` (List of String) Enables experiments.
 These are unstable features without official support.
 More information can be found in the README.
-Available Experiments: dremio, iam, routing-tables, network
+Available Experiments: dremio, iam, network, routing-tables, vpc
 - `git_custom_endpoint` (String) Custom endpoint for the Git service
 - `iaas_custom_endpoint` (String) Custom endpoint for the IaaS service
 - `intake_custom_endpoint` (String) Custom endpoint for the Intake service